White House signals stronger coronavirus precautions, but Trump continues to resist

 The White House has not changed its mask guidance and is still following Centers for Disease Control and Prevention guidelines that recommend, but do not require, wearing a mask.
 Several administration officials said nearly everyone in the White House has been wearing a mask in recent days, including Trump’s son-in-law and senior adviser Jared Kushner, who usually does not sport one.

-Rapid coronavirus testing is still required for anyone in proximity to Trump, and the White House is also offering testing to members of the White House press corps who worry that they may have been exposed to the virus in the past week, an administration official said.
+Rapid coronavirus testing is still required for anyone in proximity to Trump, and the White House is also offering testing to members of the White House press corps who worry they may have been exposed to the virus in the past week, an administration official said.

 There has been minimal staffing in the White House since Trump’s diagnosis, officials said.